EMERGENCY PREPAREDNESS and NEIGHBORHOOD WATCH

 7. Harcross, Oakford, Northridge and Summerhill

 Another important function of Neighborhood Watch Program is to get prepared for the aftermath of a disaster such as an earthquake or fire.
-Woodside Hills representative with the Citizen Emergency Response and Preparedness Program (CERPP) works with us to get our neighborhood prepared in case of a large-scale disaster.
+Woodside Hills' representatives with the WPV-Ready program work with us to get our neighborhood prepared in case of a large-scale disaster.
 An Emergency Supply Container is available to each group after approval by WHHA Board.

-Residents are encouraged to attend a six-week class offered free by the Fire Department.
-You can find information about the class at www.CERPP.org.
+Residents are encouraged to attend a six-week class in more advanced emergency response offered free by the WPV-CERT.
+You can find information about the class at http://WPV-CERT.org/Events.

 We are hoping to add all neighbors to the appropriate group.
-If residents would like to have their name, phone number, email address and emergency contact information included in a database shared by others in your group, please contact WHHA Board Member Aydan Kutay by email firstname.lastname@example.org.
+If residents would like to have their name, phone number, email address and emergency contact information included in a database shared by others in your group, please contact WHHA Board Member Emerson "Chip" Swan by email at email@example.com, or give him a call at (650) 382-7541.
 The coordinator will add you to a document that includes a map of the parcels of this Neighborhood Watch group with the name and phone number or email address of each member resident.
 This document is distributed to those participating.
-Each resident who participates agrees to keep this document only for internal use pertaining to the Neighborhood Watch/Emergency Preparedness program.
+Each resident who participates agrees to keep this document only for internal use pertaining to the Emergency Preparedness / Neighborhood Watch program.

 We hope you share our intent to keep this neighborhood friendly, safe and free of crime or threats to personal safety and will consider joining the NW/EP group on your street.